Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Introduction

+\S7 Outlook summary on the proposed search for BEGE from CC-SNe in the Local Universe by LIGO-Virgo, soon to be joined by KAGRA.

-\S6 summarises our proposed search strategy to probe nearby energetic core-collapse supernovae for BEGE, by LIGO-Virgo and KAGRA in blind all-sky searches or by follow-up of triggers from optical-radio transients surveys.
-The latter may be obtained from any of the existing \citep{dro11,li11a} or upcoming all sky optical surveys such as Pan-STARRs \citep{pan11} or the planned Caltech Zwicky Transient Facility \citep{kul14,bel15}.
-Searches for their contribution to the stochastic background in gravitational waves may be pursued by multi-year correlations between two or more gravitational wave detectors (e.g. \citep{sat09}).
-Existing observations of LGRBs and SGRBEEs justify a vigorous probe of the inner most workings of energetic CC-SNe which, if successful, may identify rotating black holes by true calorimetry on their evolution over times scales of tens of seconds.
+{For CC-SNe, the above suggests all-sky blind searches for their potential emission perhaps more so than follow-up to triggers from their optical light curves, given the generic uncertainties their true time-of-onset.
+For light curves obtained early on, triggered searches might be pursued from events ongoing \citep{dro11,li11a} or upcoming all sky optical surveys such as Pan-STARRs \citep{pan11} or the planned Caltech Zwicky Transient Facility \citep{kul14,bel15}.} Searches for their contribution to the stochastic background in gravitational waves may be pursued by multi-year correlations between two or more gravitational wave detectors (e.g. \cite{sat09}).